-A comprehensive, community-wide Needs Assessment provides valuable information to help guide the Children Services Advisory Committee (CSAC) in identifying essential children's services.
-The Indian River County (IRC) Community Needs Assessment is performed every 3-5 years and its data re-evaluated annually.
-Grant requests will be considered based on the criteria outlined below to address both the unmet and undermet needs of children.
+A comprehensive, community-wide needs assessment provides valuable information to help guide the Children Services Advisory Committee (CSAC) in identifying essential children's services.
+The Indian River County (IRC) Children's Needs Assessment is performed every 3-5 years and its data re-evaluated annually.
+Grant requests will be considered based on the criteria outlined below to address both the unmet and under-met needs of children.